easy-model-fusion/emf-cli/CONTRIBUTING.md

     - Edit the message as needed to remove redundancy, ambiguity, or irrelevant information.

 By following these guidelines, you can create meaningful and informative commit messages that facilitate collaboration and maintain clarity throughout the project's version history.

-## The Project Team and Contributors

-For information about the project team and contributors, please refer to the [humans.txt](humans.txt) file located in the project's root directory.

 <!-- omit in toc -->
 ## Attribution